 Karl Subban is the ultimate hockey dad.
-Despite never playing the sport, the former high school principal and father of five has raised 3 NHL Players.
-Having dedicated his life to helping others reach their potential, Subban knows the value of hard work, devotion, and sacrifice.
-And in his powerful talks—as well as his memoir, How We Did It—Subban explores teamwork and leadership through his unique perspective as an educator and the head of a successful hockey family—helping leaders, coaches, and mentors in their quest to shape the next generation.
+Despite never playing the sport, the former high school principal and father of five has raised 3 NHL players.
+Having dedicated his life to helping others reach their potential, Karl knows the value of hard work, devotion, and sacrifice.
+And in his powerful talks—as well as his memoir, How We Did It—he explores teamwork and leadership through his unique perspective as an educator and the head of a successful hockey family, helping leaders, coaches, and mentors in their quest to shape the next generation.

-The Million Dollar Question Subban is often asked about his family is, “How did you do it?”
-A natural storyteller, Subban mixes personal stories with lessons he learned as a coach and principal—lessons about motivation, grit, and accomplishment—that resonate with audiences from the boardroom to the classroom.
+The Million Dollar Question Karl is often asked about his family is, “How did you do it?”
+A natural storyteller, Karl mixes personal stories with lessons he learned as a coach and principal—lessons about motivation, grit, and accomplishment—that resonate with audiences from the boardroom to the classroom.

 This was great for my teachers.
 He was funny and inspirational.
 My teachers left with a big smile on their faces and they were motivated for the start of the school year.
 It was such an honour for us to have him.Centennial Regional High School